JindongGu/GraCapsNet/README.md

-# Implementation of GraCapsNet: Interpretable Graph Capsule Networks for Object Recognition (https://arxiv.org/pdf/2012.01674.pdf)
+# Implementation of <a href="https://arxiv.org/pdf/2012.01674.pdf">GraCapsNet</a>: Interpretable Graph Capsule Networks for Object Recognition

 GraCapsNets: In CapsNets, the primary capsules represent object parts, e.g., eyes and nose of a cat.
 In our GraCapsNets, we explicitly model the relationship between the primary capsules (i.e., part-part relationship) with graphs.
 Then, the followed graph pooling operations pool relevant object parts from the graphs to make a classification vote.